rywible/wrela6/docs/design/compiler-pipeline-design.md

 optimizations become available without making the back end understand the full proof language.

-Checked MIR and the certified fact packet are still not the optimization data structure.
+Checked MIR, the certified fact packet, and checked optimization evidence are still not the optimization data structure.
 Checked MIR is the certificate-carrying source of truth: it preserves the accepted executable graph, proof-derived IDs, origins, and fact authority.
-The optimizer should work on OptIR, a separate data structure derived from checked MIR plus the fact packet.
+The optimizer should work on OptIR, a separate data structure derived from checked MIR plus the fact packet and evidence bundle.
 OptIR may discard proof-only operations, normalize operations, choose explicit regions, introduce memory/effect SSA, and reshape the graph aggressively, but every fact it exploits must be certified or derived from certified facts by a checked pass invariant.

 ```text
 MirFunction